What Are Soft Skills? Examples and Guide

 • The way you highlight skills on a resume will depend on your resume format.

-• A cover letter is a great space to further talk about your soft skills and how they can be of value to the potential employer.
+• A cover letter is a great space to further discuss your soft skills and how they can be of value to the potential employer.

 • Learning soft skills is possible through traditional learning resources, working on your habits, self-evaluation and seeking feedback and guidance.